 - Why This Topic Is Important

 Asthma sufferers often manage symptoms with medication, trigger avoidance, and regular medical monitoring (1, 2).
-However, children who face cost barriers to care and/or medication are less likely to have well controlled asthma than children with access to regular medical care and may repeatedly be absent from school when their asthma flares up (1, 2, 3).For more information on asthma, see kidsdata.org’s Research & Links section.
+However, children who face cost barriers to medication or treatment are less likely to have well-controlled asthma than children with access to regular medical care, and may repeatedly be absent from school when their asthma flares up (1, 2, 3).For more information on childhood asthma, see kidsdata.org’s Research & Links section.

 Sources for this narrative:

 3. Milet, M., et al. (2013).
 Asthma in California: A surveillance report.
-California Department of Public Health, Environmental Health Investigations.
-Retrieved from: http://www.californiabreathing.org/asthma-data/cal-asthma-report
+California Department of Public Health, Environmental Health Investigations Branch.
+Retrieved from: https://www.cdph.ca.gov/Programs/CCDPHP/DEODC/EHIB/CPE/Pages/CaliforniaBreathingData.aspx

 - Policy Implications

-While asthma can be debilitating, or even life-threatening, it usually is a controllable disease.
-Asthma can be triggered by environmental conditions, such as outdoor air pollution, tobacco smoke, and poor indoor air quality, among other triggers such as viral infections, animal dander, and exercise (1).
-State, local, and school policies that reduce asthma causes and triggers, and that facilitate effective management and treatment of asthma, can have a beneficial effect on asthma rates and health impacts.
+While asthma can be debilitating, even life-threatening, it usually is a controllable disease.
+Asthma can be triggered by environmental conditions such as outdoor air pollution, tobacco smoke, and poor indoor air quality, as well as by other causes such as viral infections and exercise (1).
+State, local, and school policies that reduce asthma triggers and that facilitate effective management and treatment of asthma can have positive effects on asthma rates and other health outcomes.

 For more policy ideas, see kidsdata.org’s Research & Links section or visit California Breathing.
 Also see the following topics on kidsdata.org: Hospitalizations and Air Quality.

-- Ensuring that all children have adequate, accessible, and affordable health care and insurance coverage for effective prevention and treatment of asthma, which includes coverage for asthma medications and supplies, e.g., inhaler spacers (4)
+- Ensuring that all children have adequate, accessible, and affordable health care and insurance coverage for effective prevention and treatment of asthma, which includes coverage for asthma medications and supplies (2)

-- Promoting school policies (including asthma education) that: improve indoor air quality; help staff, students, and their parents understand asthma management; make it easy for students to manage their asthma at school; and facilitate communication among parents, schools, and health care providers, e.g., shared records and use of evidence-based telemedicine approaches (1, 6)
+- Strengthening school policies that educate students, staff, and parents on asthma care, improve indoor air quality, make it easy for students to manage their asthma at school, and facilitate communication and record sharing among families, schools, and health care providers (1, 4)

-- Promoting community-wide, integrated interventions to decrease the burden of asthma on high-risk populations, including education and outreach, home visiting, and the reduction of asthma triggers in schools, child care centers, homes, and workplaces (1, 4)
+- Promoting community-wide, integrated interventions that decrease the burden of asthma on high-risk populations, including outreach and education, home visiting, and reduction of asthma triggers in homes, schools, child care centers, and workplaces (1, 2)

-- Promoting and funding tobacco control efforts, including restricting access to cigarettes, increasing availability and use of smoking cessation programs, and limiting smoking in multi-unit housing, as smoking and exposure to second-hand smoke harms lung function and can increase asthmatic symptoms (4, 7)
+- Funding tobacco control efforts, including restricting access to cigarettes, increasing the availability and use of smoking cessation programs, and limiting smoking in multi-unit housing, as smoking and exposure to second-hand smoke harms lung function and can increase asthmatic symptoms (2, 5)

 Sources for this narrative:

 1. Milet, M., et al. (2013).
 Asthma in California: A surveillance report.
-California Department of Public Health, Environmental Health Investigations.
-Retrieved from: http://www.californiabreathing.org/asthma-data/cal-asthma-report
+California Department of Public Health, Environmental Health Investigations Branch.
+Retrieved from: https://www.cdph.ca.gov/Programs/CCDPHP/DEODC/EHIB/CPE/Pages/CaliforniaBreathingData.aspx

 - How Children Are Faring